porsche-design-system/porsche-design-system/packages/storefront/src/pages/basics/browser-compatibility.md

 # Browser Compatibility

 At Porsche we want the best performance, security and modern feature opportunities for our  applications and users.
-Therefore we follow the release cycles of the global browser providers and analyse the browser & platform usage share of all Porsche applications ([view data](https://datastudio.google.com/open/1kMBbEg9F79q_QOg2zFtz52I_S85Fy47b)).
+Therefore we follow the release cycles of the global browser providers and continuously measure our browser & platform usage share of all Porsche applications ([view data](https://datastudio.google.com/open/1kMBbEg9F79q_QOg2zFtz52I_S85Fy47b)).

 To ensure visual and functional compatibility, we do automatic and manual testing for the defined set of browsers and versions.
 If a browser is not listed on this page we don’t test it, provide assistance or fix bugs for it.